MrMuzik/PaymentusSample/README.md

 Form toggle switches were imported from React Toggle.
 (http://aaronshaf.github.io/react-toggle/)

 All other code was hand-crafted.
+(Live Page: https://mrmuzik.github.io/PaymentusSample/)

 Below is a screenshot of how it appears on my screen.
 ![alt text](/public/screenshot.png "screenshot of page")